daveolson53/pam_tacplus/README.md

 encrypted.
 This module is an attempt to provide most useful part of TACACS+ functionality to applications using the PAM interface on Linux.

+Persistent connections are not supported, because libtac is single threaded.
+You must make a new connection via tac_connect_single() or equivalent for each new accounting, authorization, or authentication request.

 ### Recognized options: